carlsborg/dust/README.md

 > dust$ use filter tags=name:node*

-This selects the node with the tag name=node*, and saves down a template so that you can name nodes and address them by a friendly name (as you would in sshconfig).
+This selects nodes with the tag name=node*, and saves down a template so that you can name nodes and address them by a friendly name (as you would in sshconfig).

 Select all nodes again: